mvarrone/fastapi-social-media-app/README.md

+# FastAPI Social Media App

+A social media web application built with FastAPI, PostgreSQL and *soon* Jinja2 Templates.
+This project is intended to demonstrate how to build a full-stack web application using modern web technologies.

-## Social media app
+## Features

-Backend that allows to implement a CRUD in order to create a social media app

 - It allows to create, delete and update a post
 - It retrieves all of the available posts or just one by using an ID
-- Of course, it is possible to create users
+- User registration
 - Schemas implemented to validate input and output data
 - Users cannot update nor delete posts that do not own
 - Users can vote posts: Add and delete votes to a post
+- User authentication and authorization using JWT tokens.

 Language: Python v3.11.1

-### Tech used
+## Tech stack

-1. Backend: FastAPI v0.92.0
+1. Backend: FastAPI v0.92.0 FastAPI - Python web framework.
-2. Fronted: Jinja2 templates will be implemented in order to build a frontend
+2. Fronted: Jinja2 Templates will be implemented in order to build a frontend
 3. Testing: pytest v7.2.2 (fixtures, parametrization and HTML/CSS report)
 4. Containerization: Docker v20.10.23
 5. Alembic: v1.10.2